CatVeiga/Portfolio_project/README.md

 In this project, the purpose is to built a mockup portfolio, from a pdf and when we have the structure from the page, we could styling ourselves, and put our own works made in Nanodegree.
 This was made only for Udacity course.

+# Notes

+This was one of my first projects at Udacity, so please take this in mind.

 # Instructions